Student Groups at Rausser

-Part of CNR’s small-college experience is getting to know fellow students with common academic interests.
-A number of student groups have sprung up to provide social and academic support addressing a variety of topics, discliplines, and issues.
+Part of the Rausser small-college experience is getting to know fellow students with common academic interests.
+A number of student groups have sprung up to provide social and academic support addressing a variety of topics, disciplines, and issues.

 Forestry Club students participate in a logging sports competition

 "Cal Forestry Club is a vibrant community of friendly, outdoorsy people who love trees!
 We meet once a week and have monthly 'bean feeds' with chili and drinks.
 We also have a competitive logging sports team, if you’re interested in throwing axes and wielding chainsaws.
 We have all sorts of people in the club, but we are united by a love of the outdoors, through recreation, study, and advocacy!
 In addition to social events, we provide a wide range of career and mentorship opportunities in forestry and natural resource management, from guest speakers, resume workshops, and professional certification training to an official mentorship program that connects students with professionals in their desired career paths.
 Join Cal Forestry Club and you’ll find a lifelong group of friends and a diverse set of new ways to engage with the outdoors!"